Baneeishaque/Android-Common-Utils16/ci/README.md

 - `Invoke-WebContent` – Safe web content fetcher (works in PS5 and PS7).
 - `Ensure-PackageManagers` – Installs or ensures Scoop (Windows) / Brew (POSIX).
 - `Ensure-Mise` – Installs mise via Scoop or Brew and adds shims to `PATH`.
+- `Get-MisePaths` – Returns the platform-native cache and data directories for mise.
 - `Gradle-Wrapper` – Runs `gradlew` or `gradlew.bat` if present.

+---

+### `set-cache-vars.ps1`

+Sets pipeline variables for platform-specific `mise` cache directories.

+**What it does:**

+- Detects the OS and gets the correct `mise` cache/data paths from `common.ps1`.
+- Sets `MiseDataPath` and `MiseCachePath` pipeline variables for the `Cache@2` task.
+- Creates the directories if they don't exist to prevent `tar` errors on cache miss.

 ---